The History of ATC

 Following the first Awards Evening, the group began rehearsals for Robin Hood: A Musical-Pantomime.
 The rehearsal period was sadly cut short due to the Coronavirus pandemic.
 During the Lockdown, the group produced The Virtual Variety Show which saw ATC members, past and present reunite to create a spectacular 2 hour long variety show from their own homes.
 The group also released a 'Lockdown Special' of their Acting Out web series.
 As the pandemic went on, ATC continued to provide entertainment for the community.
 This included Taskmaster challenges which saw people from all over the country get involved.
 The group also launched their Treading The Boards podcast as well as various virtual events such as The Read Through Sessions and the Making a Musical workshops.
 Social events including Family Quiz Nights and Big Kitchen Discos were held over Zoom and a specially written Christmas Play was written and offered to primary schools for free which could be filmed in place of a traditional Christmas show.
 Over the Christmas period, the group also created All Together at Christmas - a festive themed variety show - which again saw numerous members produce over an hours worth of new content.

-The group will soon be starting rehearsals once again for Robin Hood which they aim to stage in January 2022.
+The group have now started rehearsals once again for Robin Hood which they will stage in January 2022.
 They will also be staging Moana the Musical Jr in Mid 2022.